ETH Zurich: Tuition and financial assistance

-Being a public university, the subsidized (by Swiss federal tax) tuition fees are CHF 730 per semester, regardless of the student's nationality.
-From the autumn semester 2025, tuition fees for foreign students will be tripled to CHF 2190 per semester.
+Being a public university, the subsidized (by Swiss federal tax) tuition fees are CHF 730 per semester.
+Since autumn 2025, tuition fees for foreign students have been tripled to CHF 2190 per semester.
 Both merit and need based scholarships are also available.

 Student associations

 ETH Zurich has well over 100 student associations.
 Most notable is the VSETH (Verband der Studierenden an der ETH) which forms the umbrella organization of all field of study specific student associations and comprises a large variety of committees such as the Student Sustainability Committee and the ETH Model United Nations.
 The associations regularly organize events with varying size and popularity.
 Events of the neighboring University of Zurich are well-attended by ETH Zurich students and vice versa.

 The largest career fair on campus is the Polymesse which is organized by students in the Forum und Contact committee of VSETH.
 Many student associations however organize career fairs specifically for the students in their departments.
 The VSETH is also the official representation of the student body towards the school and has been working with ETH on various projects with the aim of improving the students' experience at ETH.
 The representation towards the various departments is handled by the respective student associations.

 ETH Juniors is another student organization.
 It forms a bridge between industry and ETH Zurich and offers many services for students and companies alike as a student-led consulting group.